-⯆ JUMP TO RECIPE -
+⯆ JUMP TO RECIPE

-I must confess that the very first bread in my house was baked by the Weather Man.
+I must confess that the very first bread in my house was baked by The Weather Man.
 About ten or twelve years ago (where does the time go???)
 I remember I went away for a few days and came back to find a home-baked loaf!

-My first breads were fairly simple, following recipes religiously, the recipes found here and there, better and worse.
-Then I got a bread making machine and we both kowtowed to it every time we set it on, marvelling at the miracle of flour, yeast and water turned into cheese sandwiches.
-Then I became plucky and intrepid, using the machine just to knead the dough and throwing my artisanal loaves recklessly into my reliably unreliable oven.
+My first breads were fairly simple, following recipes religiously, the recipes found here and there, some better and some worse.
+Then I got a bread making machine and we both kowtowed to it every time we set it on, marvelling at the miracle of flour, yeast and water turned into cheese sandwiches (cheese not included).

-I came into my own after the revelation that was Andrew Whitley’s book ‘Bread Matters’ which I read like bestselling fiction and then re- and re-read, and still haven’t quite made all the breads it features (pirozhki, your time will come).
+I came into my own after the revelation that was Andrew Whitley’s book ‘Bread Matters’ which I read like bestselling fiction and then re- and re-read; and still haven’t quite made all the breads it features (pirozhki, your time will come).
 I tackled sourdough, spelt, rye bread and even Borodinsky with reasonable success.

 I know, I know - the industrial oven.
 The steam.
 The special bannetons to prove and/or bake in, or the swathes of heavily floured linen cloth.
 I tried it all bar the oven (see above about oven) and invariably the outcome was decent but meh.

-Until this brilliant inspiration from txfarmer at The Fresh Loaf.
-I’ve made these baguettes three times now - completely successful, and just look at those air bubbles…
+And they do: I’ve made these baguettes several times now - completely successful, and just look at those air bubbles…

 - 425g flour, strong bread or French type 55